CakeDC/users/Docs/Documentation/Configuration.md

 Configuration for Password Meter
 ---------------------
-Password meter is enabled by default but you can disable it or change config options adding this to your config/users.php file:
+Password meter is enabled by default but you can disable it or change config options adding this to your .php file:

 ```php
 'Users.passwordMeter.enabled' => true, //enable or disable password meter.
 Defaults to true